 What is a refuge?

-A refuge is a safe house where women who are experiencing domestic violence can stay free from abuse.
-Refuge addresses (and sometimes telephone numbers) are confidential.
+A refuge is a safe house where women who are experiencing domestic abuse (and any children they may have) can stay in a place of safety.
+Refuge addresses (and telephone numbers) are confidential.
 There are over 500 refuge and support services in England, Scotland, Wales and Northern Ireland.
 You can choose (subject to space and availability) whether you travel a long way away from your home town, or remain in the same area.

 Some refuges have space for many women and children, and some are small houses.
-Many refuges have disabled access and staff and volunteers who can assist women and children who have special needs.
+Some refuges are shared accommodation and some are self-contained.
+Many refuges have disabled access facilities.

-You will be asked to sign a license agreement which will include the terms under which you can stay in the refuge, (including the rent to be charged) how long you can stay and any necessary rules to ensure the safety of yourself and other residents (for example, regarding the use of alcohol or drugs, confidentiality, visitors, etc).
+You will be asked to sign a license agreement, which will include the terms under which you can stay in the refuge, (including the rent to be charged) how long you can stay and any necessary rules to ensure the safety of yourself and other residents (for example regarding confidentiality, etc.)

 Who can go into a refuge?

 Any woman who needs to escape from domestic violence or abuse can go into a refuge at any time.
-It does not matter whether or not you are married to or living with your abuser, or whether or not you have children.
+It does not matter whether or not you are married to or living with your abuser, or family member, or whether or not you have children.

 How do I arrange refuge accommodation?